 The G/S was available in two versions: the ‘Alpineweiß’ with a white tank, white side shields and a red saddle, and a blue version with a blue tank and side shields and a black saddle; the ‘Dunkelblau’.

 The machine actually had two successors: initially the R80 GS (without the ‘slash’) and at the request of various armed forces (including the Danish and Dutch) a lighter model was made, the BMW R65G/S.

 R80 G/S Paris-Dakar

-After Gaston Rahier’s victory in the 1984 Dakar rally, BMW released a ‘Dakar’ version of the BMW R80 G/S in the same year.
+After Gaston Rahier’s victory in the 1984 Dakar rally, BMW released a ‘Dakar’ version in the same year; the BMW R80 G/S Paris-Dakar.
 This motorcycle had a larger tank (32 liter), a single seat, with a luggage rack and Paris-Dakar decals.
 The tires were Michelin T-61 off-road tires which had a heavier profile than the ones commonly used.
 At the same time, a conversion kit was also supplied, so any existing R80G/S could be converted to this ‘P-D’ version. ◁